Contents - Peru and Patagonia Treks

 Refugio Grey to Refugio Paine Grande

-I walked up to the glacier, first stopping at the mirador - lookout, before going to campmento los guardas.
-I wanted to stay here all day, and perhaps should have,
+I walked up to the glacier, first stopping at the mirador - lookout, before

 I loved this part of the walk.
 Indeed, I loved all of the walk, but this bit was special.
 Going up the Valle de Frances is a special treat, it is absolutely sublime.